 In 1995, at the age of 64, Boris made aliyah (immigrated to Israel) with his wife.
 “My Jewish name is Ben-Zion (Son of Zion).
 My father named me after Zion, because of our hopes, dreams, and prayers to return to the Holy Land,” Boris explained.

-Like other immigrants who relocate in Israel from the FSU, Boris lost his pension.
+Like Israel’s elderly immigrants who relocate in Israel from the FSU, Boris lost his pension.
 Because he is also too old to return to work, he lives in poverty and illness.
 His wife passed away eight years ago, and since then, Boris’ Parkinson’s disease has only gotten worse.
 Boris also suffers from diabetes, high blood pressure, and hearing problems.

 Restoring Boris’ Joy